“I am so tired of waiting,

 Despite his relative silence on the subject, speculation on his sexuality has always existed.
 Some theorists claimed that Hughes wasn’t gay, but was rather uninterested in sex with anyone, regardless of their gender.
 Others claim that he was a gay man, and any suggestion to the contrary is an attempt to hide an important part of his identity.

-But in an uncommon turn of events, it is possible both theories are correct.
+But in an uncommon turn of events, both theories may be correct.

 It is entirely possible that Langston Hughes was asexual and gay.
 While the first biographer who suggested his asexuality was probably doing so out of a bigoted need to make Hughes heterosexual—though asexuality and heterosexuality are two different sexualities entirely— some evidence suggests he may have been right.
 Some accounts suggest that Hughes never experienced sexual attraction to other men, partly because he did have many opportunities to act on such attraction but rarely did.
 Two other queer poets, Alain Locke and Countee Cullen, sent letters to each other about Langston’s potential seducibility, but in the end, it seems that they failed to reach that objective.

 Despite the community of relative support he was surrounded with, Langston Hughes never came out himself.
 This may have been out of concerns for his safety, but other possible reasons can be found in his writing.
 In the short story, Hughes wrote about a boy’s father struggling with his son’s queerness.
 The son’s life has many parallels with Langston’s: both lead the same clubs, excel academically, and have difficult relationships with their fathers.

 Langston Hughes died in 1967 and had his ashes encased in a memorial in the foyer of the Schomburg Center for Research in Black Culture in Harlem.
 He is revered as a major figure in the Harlem Renaissance, but his sexuality remains relatively unexplored.
 The sources that do question his sexual and romantic encounters keep their exploration to either say he was asexual or gay, even though those two identities are not mutually exclusive.

 [Disclaimer: some of the sources may contain triggering material]